VENKATESHWARAN-R/dunder-mifflin-play-app/README.md

 # Dunder Mifflin Play App

-A containerized microservice application that simulates a subscription management system for a streaming service (similar to Netflix).
+A containerized microservice application that simulates a subscription management system for a streaming service.
 The application consists of a frontend interface, a RESTful backend API, and a PostgreSQL database.

 ## Overview